 Reasons to Avoid Welding Stainless Steel to Carbon Steel

 Joining two metals, carbon steel and stainless steel adds extra challenges.
-It costs extra labor, and increases the error rate, and money.
+It costs extra labour, and increases the error rate, and money.

 Hot Cracking of the Steel